Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Related Works

 While the shift to multimodality was conceptually correct, transitioning from unimodal to multimodal benchmarks is a non-trivial challenge.
-Classic unimodal datasets, due to their age and lack of rich contextual metadata, are difficult to extend.
-The initial multimodal time series forecasting benchmark, TimeMMD \citep{liu2024time}, addressed this problem but highlighted the challenges of maintaining real world fidelity, demonstrated several drawbacks:
+Previous unimodal datasets, due to their age and lack of rich contextual metadata, are difficult to extend.
+The initial multimodal time series forecasting benchmark, TimeMMD \citep{liu2024time}, addressed this problem but highlighted the challenges of maintaining real world fidelity, demonstrated several limitations:

 First, the majority of its datasets are plagued by \textbf{low sampling frequencies}.
 Six datasets are sampled monthly, including Agriculture, Climate, Economy, Security, Social Good, and Traffic, while Energy and Health are sampled weekly.
 This results in a severe scarcity of data points, with many series containing only a few hundred observations despite spanning decades.
 These simple samples cannot support the evaluation of complex scenarios or the training of numerical domain-specific models.